Back to prior page Go to next page

 1911 - 1984

 Jim Bannon was born in Kansas City, Missouri on April 9, 1911.
 His radio career began in Kansas City, Kansas on KCKN followed by a stint at the CBS station KMOX in St. Louis.
-Around 1937, Bannon was hooked on radio work and had a decision to make --- head to Chicago or to California.
-He went to California.
+Around 1937, Bannon was hooked on radio work and had a decision to make - head to Chicago or to California.
+He chose sunny California.

 Bannon had a superb voice and did announcing and narration on a variety of radio programs, including: THE JOE PENNER SHOW (1939-40), STARS OVER HOLLYWOOD (early 1940s), THE GREAT GILDERSLEEVE (1941-42), THE ADVENTURES OF NERO WOLFE (1943-44), THE EDDIE BRACKEN SHOW (1945-46), others.